Moortu/fluxcd-cluster-repo/README.md

 The Cilium CNI configuration is based on the settings from the `terraform-proxmox-talos-k8s` project.
 It includes:

-- Version: 1.15.6
+- Version: 1.16.8 (matching Talos v1.9.5 configuration)
-- Configured for Talos Linux with kube-proxy replacement enabled
+- Configured for Talos Linux with kubeProxyReplacement set to false (as specifically requested)
+- Includes L2 announcements, ingress controller, Envoy proxy, and Hubble monitoring
 - Appropriate security context and capabilities

 ## Usage